 Who Can Legally File a Personal Injury or Wrongful Death Claim?

-The person who was harmed in an accident can file a personal injury claim against whoever was responsible for the behavior that caused their injury.
+The person who was harmed in an accident can file an Orlando personal injury claim against whoever was responsible for the behavior that caused their injury.

 In Florida, only a personal representative of the decedent's estate can file a wrongful death claim (Florida Statutes § 768.20).
 If the deceased had a will, they likely named an executor to administer their final details.
 If no will is on file with the state, the courts will appoint an executor.
 Although a judge can assign this responsibility to anyone, typically it will be the surviving spouse or closest heir.